Skip to main content

 Writing VS Studying a Myth

-A myth is a traditional story that typically tells the journey of a god or a hero and they fight cultural beliefs, or against a moral issue.
+A myth is a traditional story that typically tells the journey of a god or a hero, and they fight cultural beliefs or against a moral issue.
 The difference between writing and studying a myth is much different than any other work I've had to write.
 Starting off with writing .
 Writing the myth was so hard.
 I struggled with the writing style because it is so much different than what I am used to.
 As controversial as it sounds, I like writing essays.
-I like writing argumentative text, and I do not mind writing formal texts, such as using scholarly sources.
+I enjoy writing argumentative texts, and I do not mind writing formal texts that use scholarly sources.
 Adapting my argumentative style to a more relaxed, storytelling approach was something I was not ready for.
 It was different.
 There were so many moments when I went on useless tangents, delaying the story to insert background information.
-Then there were also moments where I needed to dig into my creative prowess, but this ship crashed and burned a good number of times… About reading myths .
+There were also moments when I needed to dig into my creative prowess, but this ship crashed and burned a good number of times… About reading myths .
 Reading myths was much easier.
-T...
+The texts a...

 Recent posts